AlaYousef/Portfolio-project1/TESTING.md

 ![W3C css validator test result](assets/documentation/css-errors.png)
+The errors fixed by adding 'px' unit to the height, and add a scale value, but it was deleted because it is not used.

 * ### Unresolved
     * The background animation in about-us page does not work as expected on Firefox page.